 - Bring the degree plan with you to the advising session.
-You can access your degree plan from the Academic Catalog by visiting the Directory of Programs page.
+You can access your degree plan from the Academic Catalog by visiting the Degrees and Certificates page.

 - Give your advisor accurate information about your study habits, strengths and weaknesses, academic progress and goals.